 However, there are a lot of basics that make the trailer pull well, and carry the required "stuff" as needed for years.

 be desirable in your particular application.
 This article is not the end-all in trailer design.
-The intention of this article is
+The intent of this article is

 to give a better understanding of some of the things that make a difference in the pleasure of ownership, longevity and usefulness of your trailer.

-Follow the links below for discussion on each of the included topics.
+Follow the links below (and in the sidebar) for discussion on each of the included topics.

 After learning about things that make a good trailer, you may also like to read our guide to choosing the right trailer.